entelognathus/stem-tetrapod-phylogeny/Phylogeny of Early Tetrapodomorpha_Character List.md

 > Lu *et al*.
 (2012) merged the code (1) and (2) into "1": dorsal/ventral overlap anteriorly; side to side overlap between posterior processes of vomers and lateral sides of parasphenoid (1).

+> - The coding of *Thursius* is "1"
+> - The coding of ZJYosteo is "1"

 68. Shape of parasphenoid: broad, splint-shaped (0); slender, splint-shaped (1)

 > Zhu *et al*.
 (2017), Character 68; Cloutier *et al*.
 (2020), Character 68; Clement *et al*.
 (2021), Character 68; Lu *et al*.
 (2012), Character 96 (in part); Choo *et al*.
 (2024), Character 68

 > Lu *et al*.
 (2012) noded the Shape of parasphenoid: lozenge‐shaped (0); broad, splint-shaped (1); slender, splint‐shaped (2)

+> - The coding of *Thursius* is "1"
+> - The coding of ZJYosteo is "1"

 69. Lateral sides of parasphenoid: parallel or slightly diverging anteriorly (0); converging anteriorly (1)

 > Zhu *et al*.
 (2017), Character 69; Cloutier *et al*.
 (2020), Character 69; Simões and Pierce (2021), Character 57; Clement *et al*.
 (2021), Character 69; Lu *et al*.
 (2012), Character 97; Choo *et al*.
 (2024), Character 69
+> - The coding of *Thursius* is "1"
+> - The coding of ZJYosteo is "1"

 70. Posterior carotid opening in parasphenoid: present (0); absent (1)